 Complications of SARS-CoV-2 include pneumonia, acute respiratory failure, Acute, Respiratory Distress Syndrome (ARDS), acute kidney, liver, and heart injury, septic shock, disseminated intravascular coagulation (DIC), rhabdomyolysis (muscle breakdown), chronic fatigue syndrome, blood clots and death.
 Many complications may be caused by a condition known as a cytokine storm.4 Click to learn more about SARS-CoV-2 virus…

-New ways to make vaccines including new technologies and production platforms, such as mRNA vaccines, have become favored over the older traditional ways to make vaccines in the COVID-19 vaccine race.5 6 More than 200 different types of COVID-19 vaccines are being developed worldwide.7 Currently, three experimental COVID-19 vaccines have been granted an Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA) for distribution and use in the U.S.8 9 10 Several more experimental COVID-19 vaccines are expected to be given EUA status in 2021.11 12
+New ways to make vaccines including new technologies and production platforms, such as mRNA vaccines, have become favored over the older traditional ways to make vaccines in the COVID-19 vaccine race.5 6 Nearly 300 different types of COVID-19 vaccines are being developed worldwide.7 Currently, three experimental COVID-19 vaccines have been granted an Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA) for distribution and use in the U.S.8 9 10 Several more experimental COVID-19 vaccines are expected to be given EUA status in 2021.11 12

 U.S. Emergency Use Authorization does not mean that the FDA has evaluated all safety and efficacy data and officially approved licensure of the vaccine.
 Instead, the EUA status allows vaccine manufacturers to release an experimental vaccine for voluntary use and requires that vaccine recipients must “have the option to accept or refuse the vaccine.”13 NVIC encourages consumers to make informed vaccination decisions and to read the FDA fact sheet and other information and resources provided on our website.
 Click to learn more about COVID-19 vaccines…